 - using 100 grids

-- practicing subitizing (instantly recognize the number of objects without counting with tallies, dice, etc.)
+- practicing subitizing (instantly recognizing the number of objects without counting with tallies, dice, etc.)

 - playing games with counting and moving spaces

-In our opinion, a primary classroom is not complete without a number line on the wall.
-It’s as important as displaying a word wall or the alphabet!
+The classroom number line is as important as displaying a word wall or alphabet!